What we know is that aluminum is extremely difficult to weld.

 It is a soft metal and is a sensitive subject to warping due to high heat.
 So one needs a steady hand and experience when welding aluminum.
 Some would also emphasize the usage of a good welding machine as well.

 What also needs to be taken into consideration is the type of aluminum welding wire.
-Welder aluminum can become much easier if you use an adequate aluminum filler.
+Welding aluminum becomes much easier with the right filler, and choosing the best aluminum welding wire for the job comes down to the alloy you are joining.

 General-purpose aluminum wire is not going to do the trick all the time.